Advent Reveal 2025

 Free On Truck: 15.79 USD/lb

-Freshly picked ripe cherries are first placed onto the raised beds in the greenhouse for a short period to dry, removing any additional water weight.
-The semi-dried coffee cherries are removed from the greenhouse and placed in hermetic bags to allow for a short fermentation period.
-The cherries are removed from their bags and returned to the greenhouse’s raised beds, slowly drying the cherries and enhances the lots unique cup profile.
-For the final drying session, the cherries are moved to raised beds for a short period to be dried under direct sunlight for 25-30 days.
+Freshly picked ripe cherries are first placed onto raised beds in the greenhouse for a short period to dry, which removes any additional water weight.
+The semi-dried coffee cherries are then removed from the greenhouse and placed in hermetic bags to allow for a short fermentation period.
+After fermentation, the cherries are removed from the bags and returned to the greenhouse’s raised beds, where they dry slowly and this process enhances the lot’s unique cup profile.
+For the final drying session, the cherries are moved to raised beds for a short period to be dried under direct sunlight for 25–30 days.

 Story